tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

  You can change the action that will be taken by means of the `commands` object you return.

 ### data.context

  This object contains a number of sub-objects, each of which provides some time of contextual information.
-You cannont affect these objects by means of the commands you return.
+You cannot affect these objects by means of the commands you return.
 The following sub-objects are included:

  - `data.context.conflicts`: List of the user attributes that are in conflict.
  - `data.context.application`: Details of the app from which the user is being imported.